hamxiaoz/10x-developer/javascript.md

 - ES6: lambda scope
   - the scope **does not** implicitly defines a reference to `this`.
 So `this` refers to enclosing scope.

 Declared variable is a property of the scope.
 Undeclared variable too.
-Ex, both `var a = 10; b = 11;` is accessible in global window.
+So, both `var a = 10; b = 11;` is accessible in global window.
 ```js
 var a = 10;
 console.log('a' in window); // true